Skip to main content

 • The observability error-taxonomy view breaks error events down by class and surfaces the Unknown/harness-bug count.

-• The fleet-health view (projectFleetHealth) folds the same log into the Gastown triage taxonomy AgentHealthStatus: working / idle / stalled / zombie, by how long an agent has been quiet while an execution is open (idle = no open execution; working/stalled/zombie by quiet-time thresholds).
+• The fleet-health view (projectFleetHealth) folds the same log into the fleet-health triage taxonomy AgentHealthStatus: working / idle / stalled / zombie, by how long an agent has been quiet while an execution is open (idle = no open execution; working/stalled/zombie by quiet-time thresholds).

 • The graph projection (projectGraph) folds the log into the task-delegation and agent graphs, applying the same per-run cost reconciliation as the metrics.